Last updated on July 11th, 2021 at 08:22 am

-Here’s my ultimate Mount Kilimanjaro packing list including what to wear, sleeping equipment, toiletries, paperwork, health products, electrical equipment paperwork, money and a few miscellaneous items!
+Here’s my ultimate Kilimanjaro packing list including what to wear, sleeping equipment, toiletries, paperwork, health products, electrical equipment paperwork, money and a few miscellaneous items!

 Please bear in mind that you can hire a lot of the items on the list or to save money you can borrow off friends – you don’t need to buy everything brand new.